Toovin/FlaskLanChat/README.md

-# FlaskLanChat - a mostly working lan chat with an extreme lack of secure features and operations.
+# FlaskLanChat - a mostly (Maybe -- im working on redoing this boilerplate) working lan chat with an extreme lack of secure features and operations.
 DONT USE IN SENSITIVE ENVIRONMENTS WITH OUT IMPLEMENTING HTTPS/CERTS.
 FlaskLanChat - Send/receive  group messages, share files, and some other extra AI goodies with some elbow grease.